Project concluded (2018 – 2023)

 The Project in Brief

-Haeolus is a EU project that proposes a new-generation electrolyser integrated within a state-of-the-art wind farm in a remote area with access to a weak power grid.
+Haeolus was a EU project that proposed a new-generation electrolyser integrated within a state-of-the-art wind farm in a remote area with access to a weak power grid.

-Haeolus will demonstrate multiple control systems, to answer the specific challenges of the three main modes of operation identified by the International Energy Agency:
+Haeolus demonstrated multiple control systems, to answer the specific challenges of the three main modes of operation identified by the International Energy Agency:

 - Electricity storage